basarat/demo-typestyle/05-content/script.md

 * The style object takes a $nest property which allows you to style arbitrary child selectors (show $nest).
 * Any `&` in the selector will be replaced by the generated className (show `&`).
-* We can add a pseudo state such as `::after` as a suffix to the & (show ::after) to add styles specific to the pseduo state.
+* We can add a pseudo state such as `::after` as a suffix to create a selector specific to this pseudo element (show ::after).
-* We can set the content of this new dom element using the `content` pure CSS property
+* We can use different CSS properties to style this selector e.g.  set the content of this new dom element using the `content` CSS property

 ```js
 const className = style(